In search of an antidote for misinformation.

 The best antidote to fake news, the only meaningful antidote, really, is to prepare ordinary citizens to think like fact-checkers.
 "The kinds of duties that used to be the responsibility of editors, of librarians,” says, Sam Wineburg, a professor of education and history at Stanford University, “now fall on the shoulders of anyone who uses a screen to become informed about the world."

 We don’t need to be protected from Russian bad actors on the Internet.
 We don’t need to be shielded from fake news.
-In the information age the greatest thing that we can hope for, in a free and democratic society, is not that we should be protected from fake news, but that we should be empowered to reject it.
+In the information age, in the interest of preserving the ideals of freedom and liberty, we should not need to be protected from the spread of disinformation, but rather, we should, each of us, be endowed with the tools to recognize and reject it.